-What are the best buying options for NZ?You can buy Sensecap M1 units through the following retailers in NZ: PBTech & GoWireless.
+What are the best buying options for New Zealand?You can buy Sensecap M1 units through the following retailers in New Zealand: PBTech & GoWireless.
 Alternatively more stock is available in Australia: IoT Store/IQ Flow & The Connected Works.

 The Milesight UG65 Helium miner can be purchased in Australia only right now: IoT Store/IQ Flow.